taaden/Streamers/README.md

    We used the data from a newer compilation put together by the Berkeley Earth, which is affiliated with Lawrence Berkeley National Laboratory.The Berkeley Earth Surface Temperature Study combines 1.6 billion temperature reports from 16 pre-existing archives.It is nicely packaged and allows for slicing into interesting subsets (for example by country).
-   They publish the source data and the code for the transformations they applied.
+   They publish the source data and the code for the transformations they applied.The second data used was the Co2 emission data, which was gathered from the Climate Watch Data portal using CAIT data source.
+The data is collected for all the countries around the world, while covering a span of close to 3 decades(1990-2018

 #### Questions we wish to answer
    * What is the trends of  average land temperature in the major country of the world